pavithramailbox/AIGP-for-fintech/system-card.md

 6. Fallbacks & Auditability
 Low-Confidence Routing: If context retrieval confidence falls below 0.80, the system bypasses LLM generation and routes the user to standard document search or manual underwriting support.

-Incident Alerting: Guardrail bypasses trigger immediate PagerDuty alerts to Platform Reliability Engineering.
+Incident Alerting: Guardrail bypasses trigger immediate alerts to Platform Reliability Engineering.

 Immutable Audit Trail: All prompt-response pairs, vector IDs, and confidence scores are logged to encrypted, append-only storage to satisfy SR 11-7 and EU AI Act audit requirements.